Bigizic/Test-Codes/bash_scripts/README.md

 #### you can execute shell scripts with
 		chmod +x {filename}

-## 1:
+## m:

+This script imports the subprocess module to run some git commands.
-Display a prompt, asks you to enter a filename, trunicate through the name you give it and check if the first digit of your file name is a number if so it removes it and input *update + the name of your file* if the first digit is not a digit it commit with *add + name of your file*.
+It trunicates through your filename and check if your filename has a digit or hypen if yes it skips that character and takes the remaning file name and update it in a variable, it proceeds to add Update + the trunicated filename if the first digit of the filename is a number otherwise it puts the file name and include Add to it

-## This bash script generates a commit message for you
+## This python script generates a commit message for you

 ----------------------------------------------------------------------------------------------------------------------------------------------------